Profile - The Coen Brothers

 Fargo (1996)

 That's Fargo, Minnesota, and it's cold up there.
-The cinematography in this film is very nicely done.
-Snow never seemed so cold from your armchair as when you see all that white up there on the screen for folks to skid around in their cars, and trudge around up to their waists in.
-Steve Buscemi and Frances McDormand are both excellent, but for me, at least as far as the performances go, this is William H. Macey's film; his turn as Jerry Lundergaard, who arranges for his own wife to be kidnapped to raise money to pay his debts is a treat to watch.
+The cinematography in this film (by the always reliable Roger Deakens) is superbly done.
+Snow never seemed so cold from your armchair as when you see all that white up there on the screen.
+It's one of the most difficult tasks to accomplish for a cinematographer and Deakens pulls it off with aplomb.
+Steve Buscemi as an inept kidnapper, and Frances McDormand as a doggedly persistent and heavily pregnant cop are both excellent here - McDormand winning a well deserved Oscar for her trouble.
+But for me, at least as far as the performances go, this is William H. Macey's film; his turn as Jerry Lundergaard, who arranges for his own wife to be kidnapped to raise money to pay his debts is a treat to watch.
 He squirms better than almost anyone when he's trapped - like a rabbit caught in the headlights.
-Kidnapping is a common theme in Coen Brothers films.
+Kidnapping is a common theme in Coen Brothers films, and it's played out brilliantly here.
+There's a delicate balance between serious drama and comedy here that it seems like only the Coen brothers could pull off so well.
+If you were looking to become a screenwriter for a living you'd be hard pressed to find a better script to study and emulate.
+The structure, pacing and dialogue are all beyond reproach and serve to advance the narrative in a natural and believable way (even though some of the events are outlandish).

 The Big Lebowski (1998)